What is delayed puberty?

 Hormone level tests

 Sometimes, genetic testing

 Sometimes, MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more to make sure there's no brain or pituitary gland problem
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging) to make sure there's no brain or pituitary gland problem

 How do doctors treat delayed puberty?

 Doctors will treat any health problems that are keeping puberty from starting.

 Children who are naturally late to develop usually don't need any treatment.
 If delayed puberty is causing a lot of stress or continues for a long time, doctors may prescribe sex hormones.
 The sex hormones will start puberty and help your child develop physically and sexually.